The first thing (ok second, after thinking about all the things I am grateful for and smiling) I do in the mornings, is turn on the music.

 A study showed that if you listen to rock or pop-music while being treadmill-walking can improve endurance and possibly enhance physical performance.
 The reason behind this seems to be the fact that the hits seem to actually distract you while you're working, allowing you to go the extra mile.

-Another study found that cyclists who listened to upbeat music not only worked harder but actively made the choice to work harder because they were more motivated.
+Another study found that cyclists who listened to upbeat music, not only worked harder automatically due to being distracted but even actively made a conscious choice to work harder, since they were more motivated with the music playing than without.

 A study conducted by the Humboldt State University determined people who identified as heavy metal fans in their youth grew up to have a strong sense of identity, a knack for community development, and were less likely to live with regrets.